 Additionally, saving the ransom note can have crucial identification information necessary to determine the ransomware variant and decryption chances.

-4. Document all information pertaining to the ransomware attack
+4. Document all information about the ransomware attack

 Detailed documentation should always be a part of your ransomware incident response plan.
 Create a document detailing as much information as you can collect about the ransomware attack, including:

-- Photo or copy of the ransom demand note/splash screen
+- Photo or copy of the ransom demand note

 - The file extension of encrypted files